 Holding a welding certification, Miss McHenry’s favorite part of ironwork is the Decking Division.
 Prior to joining the union, she worked at a hotel front desk in Las Vegas for 11 years.
 As an active member of the community, Miss McHenry has volunteered at St. Viator’s Community, where she taught fifth grade religious education and is a member of Catholic Daughters of America.
 She was also a clown for Special Olympics in Chicago and the Inter-City Games for five years.

-Born on December 31, 1972, Ms. McHenry is the oldest of four children, born to a bookkeeper and a policeman in Calumet City, Illinois.
-Both of her grandfathers had careers at U.S. Steel – one as a switchman for a railroad company and the other in fabrication.
+Born December 31, 1972, Miss McHenry is the oldest of four children born to a bookkeeper and a policeman in Calumet City, Illinois.
+Both of her grandfathers had careers at U.S. Steel, one being a switch man for a railroad company and the other in fabrication.

 Growing up, Miss McHenry had an interest in the field and admired her cousin Leslie McNamara, who became a plumbing apprentice.
 It was unusual at this time for a woman to be in the construction industry, but she persevered.
 Still today, it is an inspiration.
 Later in life, Miss McHenry met a female acquaintance already in the field, who helped her begin the process to become an ironworker.